Managing Your ZendPHP Install Using zendphpctl

 Listing currently enabled PHP extensions (ext list-enabled)

-The 'ext list-enabled' command allows you to list extensions currently enabled for a specified PHP version.
+The 'ext list-enabled' command lets you list extensions currently enabled for a specified PHP version.
 This includes both packaged extensions and PECL extensions that you have compiled, installed, and enabled for your machine.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl ext-list-enabled; please update to use the new command name.